donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/davenport.jpg" alt="Davenport" width="200px"/>

 A standard reference on the subject.
-Personally I do not know a whole lot of analytic number theory so I cannot tell much about it.
-This is another standard reference that is beloved by many:
+Personally I do not know a whole lot of analytic number theory so I cannot tell you too much about it, I only used it as a reference.
+Another standard reference that is beloved by many is the following:

 **[Multiplicative Number Theory I](https://www.amazon.com/Multiplicative-Number-Theory-Classical-Mathematics/dp/0521849039/)**, *Hugh L. Montgomery, Robert C. Vaughan*